d2l-ai/d2l-en/chapter_optimization/minibatch-sgd.md

 ## Implementation from Scratch

-We have already implemented the mini-batch SGD algorithm in the [Linear Regression Implemented From Scratch](../chapter_deep-learning-basics/linear-regression-scratch.md) section.
+We have already implemented the mini-batch SGD algorithm in the :numref:`chapter_linear_scratch`.
 We have made its input parameters more generic here, so that we can conveniently use the same input for the other optimization algorithms introduced later in this chapter.
 Specifically, we add the status input `states` and place the hyper-parameter in dictionary `hyperparams`.
 In addition, we will average the loss of each mini-batch example in the training function, so the gradient in the optimization algorithm does not need to be divided by the batch size.

 ```{.python .input  n=2}
 def sgd(params, states, hyperparams):